TheFriendlyTwin/project-music-and-health-survey/sql_questions.md

 # SQL Questions

-This file contains the list querries performed to answer questions regarding our dataset.
+This file contains the list of querries performed to answer questions regarding our dataset.

 1. How many respondents does our dataset contain?
     - R: 735 respondents